 88 Energy Edge Closer to Spud Date on One of the Biggest Oil Wells of 2020

-At the company’s Project Icewine, the Charlie-1 appraisal well is on track for February 2020 drilling and it’s set to be one of the biggest oil wells in the world in terms of game changing, company making potential.
+The Charlie-1 appraisal well at the company’s Project Icewine is on track for February 2020 drilling and it’s set to be one of the biggest oil wells in the world in terms of game changing, company making potential.

 In one single well no less than seven stacked horizons across three plays will be targeted, with a gross mean prospective resource of 1.6 billion barrels of oil — 480M bbls net to 88E at its 30% working interest.